 Our storyDrive In of Sound Art

 Galleri Ruth started out in 2012 as a tiny contemporary artist run indoor gallery at Solberg farm (Sunny Hill).
 Sunny Hill is situated at the border of the two rural councils Råde and Rygge in the south eastern part of Norway.
-About 2500-3000 cars were during the summer months passing the gallery and seemed therefore as a very potent audience.
+About 2500-3000 cars were passing the gallery during the summer months and seemed as a very potent audience.
 We inviting excellent artists for the prime show and served wind-powered waffles in front of the gallery.
 When the drivers saw the windmill and the gallery they certainly did slow down, but very few managed to actually stop and get out of the car to enjoy the art show.

 In 2013 Galleri Ruth was transformed into a Drive In of Sound Art Gallery.
 This was an attempt to meet the possible needs and interests of the car drivers.
 By making the gallery more accessible it was constructed and placed as a Drive In along the road.
 The location was carefully chosen in a remote site relating to the landscape and local community.
 To listen the driver would place the car along the the Drive In "box", open the window and enjoy contemporary sound art.

 After tree years in Råde/Rygge, Galleri Ruth began to explore new sights in urban Fredrikstad and rural sites in the county.
 In 2016 the project started the Nordic tour and in 2018 the northern tour in Norway begins all together tree different Drive Ins exhibiting.

 The overall idea behind Drive In of Sound Art

 The overall goal is to promote contemporary sound art by professional artists and make it accessible to anyone passing by.
 The gallery can be completely off grid using solar and wind power only, and this enables the gallery to explore the ditches and highways, sites and landscapes, where ever it seems of interest.